goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-# Brief Summary of "Alpaca: A Strong, Replicable Instruction-Following Model"

 This blog post introduces Alpaca 7B, a model fine-tuned from Meta's LLaMA 7B using 52,000 instruction-following demonstrations.
 Stanford researchers created Alpaca to provide the academic community with an accessible instruction-following model comparable to OpenAI's text-davinci-003, but at a fraction of the cost (under $600 to reproduce).

 Key highlights: